John-Abbott-College/6P3-Notes/wk10/message-routing-storage.md

  > See **[Azure Storage as a routing endpoint](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-d2c#azure-storage-as-a-routing-endpoint)** for details on how to to configure an endpoint with a storage account.
  >
  > Additionally, you can follow the tutorial [**Set up message routing**](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-routing#set-up-message-routing) for a step by step guide.
- >- Skip the steps for the Service Bus (not covered in this course).
+ >- Skip the steps for the Service Buses (not covered in this course).

 ### Free Account Limitation
-Unfortunately the free tier of the IoT Hub is limited to **only one additional endpoints** (see [Quotas and throttling](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling)).
+Unfortunately the free tier of the IoT Hub is limited to **only one additional endpoint** (see [Quotas and throttling](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling)).

 In this lesson we will create and delete multiple endpoints to illustrate their capabilities.

 ### Routing Queries

-A message event be routed according to it's type.
+A message event can be routed according to its type.
 Messages can be of the following types:

 - device life-cycle events,
 - device telemetry messages,